 Crucially, each character stayed loyal to their heritage in terms of both imagery and fighting style.
-Where else in the games world would you find a fire-breathing, yoga practising Indian like Dhalsim, who could meditate and vanish before your very eyes?
-Which other games offered a Hundred Hand Slap, a Spinning Bird Kick or Ryu’s legendary Hadouken fireball.
+Where else in the games world would you find a fire-breathing, yoga practising Indian like Dhalsim?
+Which other game offered the equivalent of the Spinning Bird Kick, Hundred Hand Slap or Ryu’s legendary Hadouken fireball.
 Well, you could find the latter in the original Street Fighter too, but it was hardly the same spectacle.

 If all of that wasn’t enough, Capcom introduced a series of badass bonus rounds to the fray, stages in which players had to complete various tasks of high-kickery in an allotted time.
-The first two were simple smash-mouth affairs in which players were challenged smash a car and bricks respectively, the site of bricks cracking and bumpers flying never becoming tedious, in spite of the game’s simplicity, while kicking barrels mid-fall was just a tad trickier and more rewarding.
+The first two were simple smash-mouth affairs in which players were challenged to smash a car and bricks respectively, the site of bricks cracking and bumpers flying never becoming tedious, while kicking barrels mid-fall was just a tad trickier and more rewarding.